edgeemer/genome-assembly/README.md

 | ⬜️ | 13 | IGV | Visualize coverage |  |
 | ⬜️ | 14 | Racoon | Polishing assembly |  |
 | ⬜️ | 15 | IGV | Visualize coverage |  |

+1. FastQC is used to perform quality control checks on the raw reads before assembly.
+1. FastP is used to polish the raw reads for length and coverage.
+1. FastQC is again used to perform quality control checks on the polished reads.
+1. SPAdes is used for assembling the reads into scaffolds.
+1. A custom script is used to polish the scaffolds for length and coverage.
+1. QUAST and CheckM are used for assessing the quality of the resulting assembly.
+1. Bowtie-build is used to create basenames for the reads.
+1. Bowtie2 is used to map the raw reads to the assembled scaffolds.
+1. Samtools is used to convert the SAM files to BAM format.
+1. Samtools is again used to sort and index the BAM files.
+1. Bedtools is used to convert the assembly to BED format.
+1. Bedtools is again used to calculate coverage.
+1. IGV is used for visualizing coverage.
+1. Racoon is used to further polish the assembly.
+1. IGV is again used for visualizing coverage.

 |Programm|Source|Parameters|Purpose|
 |:------:|:----:|:--------:|:-----:|
 |**FastQC**|Perun environment|Default|Quality of raw reads|